brogers5/chocolatey-package-xsplit-vcam/ReadMe.md

 A successful build will create `xsplit-vcam.w.x.y.z.nupkg`, where `w.x.y.z` should be the Nuspec's `version` value at build time.

+>[!Note]
+>As of Chocolatey v2.0.0, [leading zeros will no longer be used/honored within version numbers](https://github.com/chocolatey/choco/issues/1174).
+Legacy package versions that contain these will be normalized to remove them from the resulting filename.
+Going forward, `version` will be normalized accordingly for behavior consistency between v1 and v2 Chocolatey releases.

+>[!Note]
-Note that Chocolatey package builds are non-deterministic.
-Consequently, an independently built package will fail a checksum validation against officially published packages.
+>Chocolatey package builds are non-deterministic.
+Consequently, an independently built package's checksum will not match that of the officially published package.

 ## Update